 Learning the art of mindfulness can give children (and adults) the tools to deal with daily stress and anxiety.
 When one is mindful, we are more compassionate, calm, grateful, present and better in control of our emotions.
 There is so much research out there about the benefits of children learning mindful practices.
 These practices can help them to be open to learning new things, have longer attention spans, regulate their emotions and be more productive.

 I have been on my own mindful journey for the past few years.
 I have to be honest, it has been difficult for my type A, high-strung personality to learn these new ways of dealing with stress and anxiety.
 I can tell you first hand that I am calmer, more patient and a better mother and wife when I practice mindfulness.
-If you had told me 5 years ago, that I would be a yogi who meditated on a regular basis, I would have LAUGHED out loud.
 I am still a work in progress but on the whole I am calmer, more present and engaged in my life and not as tied to my to-do list.

 There are many ways to teach our children (and ourselves) to be more mindful.
 Check out the resources below to help you and your children practice mindfulness.